Mesoscopic formulas of linear and angular momentum fluxes: Empirical ``neighbor distribution function''

-The next and crucial step is to rewrite (\ref{eq:sumF}) and (\ref{eq:sumC}) for a cell $\Omega_i$ in the forms which are more adapted to the coarse-graining.
-The new idea, to our knowledge, is to use a local ``neighbor distribution functions'', $\hat{\rho}_{2FM}$.
+The next and crucial step is to rewrite (\ref{eq:sumF}) and (\ref{eq:sumC}) for a cell $\Omega_i$ in the forms which are more adapted to the {continuous field representation.
+The sums in (\ref{eq:sumF}) and (\ref{eq:sumC}) contain delicate cancellations which are closely associated to the reciprocity, (\ref{eqs:recipro}).
+In order to get rid of such cancellations, } the new idea, to our knowledge, is to use a local ``neighbor distribution function'', $\hat{\rho}_{2FM}$.